 Every Considered Objects piece preserves the kimono textile, time-honored traditions, and history.
 All creations are meant to be sustainable, genderless, functional, and comfortable; they are imbued with a soul and beauty that illustrate this visual narrative of timelessness.
 Communicating the inherent value in an object and encouraging treasuring the piece to pass down from generation to generation is our goal made in the hands of Considered Objects.

 Born in Los Angeles to Japanese parents, Sara Sakanaka moved to New York in 2003 to pursue her fashion design studies.
 Throughout her career, Sara has been privileged to collaborate with artisans across various mediums.
 Drawn to the practice of preserving traditions passed down from generation to generation and upholding the values of craft, quality, and craftsmanship, Sara now creates objects that convey specific feelings and values, explore the depths of the creative process, all of which led to the birth of Considered Objects, in 2020.

-As Founder and Creative Director of Considered Objects, Sara oversees a concept and design studio in New York City.
-She launched with a limited edition, hand-numbered offering of repurposed vintage kimono shirts.
-Each edition has been created to be sustainable and timeless, rich in narrative and meaning.
+As Founder and Designer of Considered Objects, Sara launched with a limited edition, hand-numbered offering of repurposed vintage kimono shirts.
+The studio is based in New York City.